flatcar-archive/flatcar-docs/os/disabling-smt.md

+---
-# Disabling SMT on Flatcar Container Linux
+title: Disabling SMT on Flatcar Container Linux
+weight: 10
+---

 Recent Intel CPU vulnerabilities ([L1TF] and [MDS]) cannot be fully mitigated in software without disabling Simultaneous Multi-Threading.
 This can have a substantial performance impact and is only necessary for certain workloads, so for compatibility reasons, SMT is enabled by default.